 We've all seen "problem" cars that defy diagnosis and bounce from dealer to dealer and shop to shop.
 Everybody throws parts at it but nothing seems to make the problem go away.
 Because of the complex way that sensors and modules interact, identifying the root cause of a problem can be time-consuming and difficult.
 A minor glitch in one part of the system may affect another part of the system.
 To make matters worse, the engineers who design these systems don't always anticipate all the things that might go wrong.
 Consequently, the diagnostic trees in a manual may only lead you to a dead end.

 Independent repair shop technicians who work on virtually any vehicle that drives in the door are at a distinct disadvantage on late model vehicles because they don't always have access to the same tools, service information and training as the dealership technicians.
 Even when they do have the latest scan tool and technical service bulletins, they may not be able solve a customer's problem.
+Training that is so necessary to upgrade repair skills and to keep current with ever changing technology remains a major challenge for the aftermarket.

 The core problem, as I see it, is a lack of information sharing between engineers and technicians.
 The OEM engineers who design electronics don't always share their detailed operating strategies with the technicians who have to troubleshoot and fix the electronics.
 Many of these same engineers are also totally out of touch with the realities of the repair business and give little or no thought to what it might take (or cost) to fix something when it breaks.